What is an SLA?

 Response Times & Coverage Windows

 SLAs should describe general response times to the initial service inquiries and usually include a guaranteed response window.
-For instance, we may guarantee a 4-hour response time but we typically respond within minutes.
-It’s important that we cover both the guarantee and the typical expectation especially if the two are different.
+For instance, we may guarantee a 4-hour response time, but we typically respond within minutes.

 Coverage windows refer to the window of time when service will be provided.
 This would include diagnosis and repair.
 General coverage windows include: